Invitation for Landholder Applications

 The funding available is a total of $800,000 with a 50:50 co-contribution from both landholders and Council.

 Applications are open to all landholders within the Balonne Shire area.

 Applications close at 3 pm on Thursday, 22 August 2019.

 To register please contact Project Support Officer Tayla Willis on email WDEF@balonne.qld.gov.au or by calling (07) 4620 8829.

 This project is funded by the Australian Government under the Communities Combatting Pests and Weed Impacts During Drought Program.

 On 21 February 2019, the Balonne Shire Council unanimously voted to move forward with the Wild Dog Exclusion Fencing Scheme.

-Once Ministerial approval is received Council will seek a loan for approximately $8 million from the Queensland Treasury Corporation to fund the scheme.
-Initially Council will draw down $5 million with the remaining $3 million requiring a further Council resolution for its use.
+Initially Council will draw down $5 million of the loan with the remaining $3 million requiring a further Council resolution for its use.